mendix/docs/content/refguide/custom-settings.md

 ## 10 Proxy Settings

-The following settings can allow you to pass by a proxy.
+The following settings allow you to use a proxy.

 | Name | Description | Default value |
 | --- | --- | --- |